IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 This process is invoked when there is a dispute regarding the efficacy of a complaint regarding the compliance of an IVI driver.
 It is presumed at the outset of this process that a written complaint as described above is available, as well as a written document from the provider of the driver stating why it disputes the complaint.

 In order to resolve the complaint, a Compliance Review Committee will be created, in accordance with IVI Foundation by-laws, to review this complaint.
-The Compliance Review Committee is a subcommittee of theIVI Technical Committee.
+The Compliance Review Committee is a subcommittee of the IVI Technical Committee.
 The Technical Committee chairman is responsible for creating the Compliance Review Committee and ensuring that all the membership of the Technical Committee has an opportunity to volunteer for the Compliance Review Committee.
-The TechnicalCommittee chairman will initiate this process as soon as is convenient after being notified of the dispute.
+The Technical Committee chairman will initiate this process as soon as is convenient after being notified of the dispute.
 The membership will be made up of volunteer members from the Technical Committee; they shall elect an impartial chair from their membership.
 Note that the committee may include both the driver supplier and/or the person or company that initiated the complaint regarding the driver in question.

 The Compliance Review Committee will review the complaint and response.
 They will then discuss the problem either in person or via phone meeting with the driver supplier.
-The Compliance ReviewCommittee will then formulate an authoritative opinion regarding the fact of the matter.
+The Compliance Review Committee will then formulate an authoritative opinion regarding the fact of the matter.
 The committee shall create a document either stating that the driver appears to be in compliance or stating the specific problems with the driver, including references to the appropriate IVI specifications as why the driver in question does not comply.
 This will be sent to both the driver supplier and the person or company that initiated the complaint.

 If the flaw in the driver is found to be based on a lack of clarity in the specification then the Compliance Review Committee will forward the matter to the Technical Committee and the Technical Committee shall initiate a request to update the specification using defined operating procedures for submitting specification changes.